It’s a simple process to Gift Aid your donations—and it makes a world of difference

 Gift Aid funds food crisis programmes

-As we watch inflation and food prices rise in our own supermarkets, costs of basic commodities are skyrocketing around the world.
-This has presented very real challenges for our local church partners as funds don’t go nearly as far as previously.
-Project staff in Togo observed how inflation meant their usual food parcels suddenly felt like a drop in the ocean in supporting families.
-“We began to realise families were only eating once a day,” said Food Implementer, Eugene.
-The project had to ask for more funds to be allocated to increase their ability to provide enough food.
+As we watch inflation and food prices continue to rise in our own supermarkets, costs of basic commodities are skyrocketing around the world.
+This has presented very real challenges for our local church partners as funds don’t go nearly as far as in previous years.

-Gift Aid funds can allow us to bridge these kinds of gaps caused by inflation and rising costs.
-Thanks to Gift Aid, we’ve been able to use £3 million to fund both short-term food relief, and longer-term food stability initiatives, such as drought-resistant seed and livestock.
+Gift Aid funds can allow us to bridge the gaps caused by inflation and rising costs.
+Thanks to Gift Aid, we’ve been able to use £4.5 million in the last two years to fund both short-term food relief, and longer-term food stability initiatives, such as drought-resistant seed and livestock.
+Over £1 million has supported food crisis relief in Ethiopia, where mum of three, Samiya, says, ‘”Every day is a struggle.”

 What your Gift Aid means